ekerstein/codewithgpt/README.md

 Contributions are welcome!
 Here are a few things that need attention:

-- **Tests**: Adding unit and integration tests
+* **Tests**: Adding unit and integration tests
-- **API Response Formatting**: Make the API response more user-friendly.
-Code formatting is not happening at the moment.
+* **Request Customization**: Add more customization options for the requests sent to OpenAI, such as choosing request parameters.
-- **Request Customization**: Add more customization options for the requests sent to OpenAI, such as choosing request parameters.
+* **Response Formatting**: Make the API response more user-friendly.
+Code formatting is not happening in the response window.

 To contribute, please fork the repository, make your changes, and submit a pull request with a clear description of what you've done.